homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 ## Adding the crowdsec middleware

-Create a new file for the Crowdsec middleware: `middlewares-crowdsec-root.yml` in same directory as your other middlewares.
+Create a new file for the Crowdsec middleware: `middlewares-crowdsec-root.yml` in the same directory as your other middlewares.

 ```yaml
 http: